 You can make an objection online at www.ratingvalues.co.nz or by personal letter posted to QV.
 Contact QV on 0800 787 284 for further information.

-Objections to the new valuations must be lodged with QV by 8 December 2017.
+Objections to the new valuations had to be lodged with QV by 8 December 2017.

 For more information visit the QV website, www.ratingvalues.co.nz.